How to Boost Your Immune System Naturally

 The immune system is not confined like all the other systems.
 Other systems have specific organs in a certain pattern aligned to do a certain function and the system, even when it reaches the whole body, doesn't ever encroach upon another system.

 The blood stays in the blood vessels no matter how deep into the body it goes to nourish and take away waste.
-The systems interface with each other, but the respiratory system is the respiratory system and the circulatory system is the circulatory system and the nervous system and digestive system are also separate and dedicated to the function of the system it belongs in.
-The only major exceptions to that system confinement are the liver which has so many functions it is included in more than one system and the immune system which encroaches all over the place.
+The systems interface with each other, but the respiratory system is the respiratory system, and the circulatory system is the circulatory system, and the nervous system and digestive system are also separate and dedicated to the function of the systems they belong in.
+The only major exceptions to that system confinement are the liver, which has so many functions it is included in more than one system and the immune system, which encroaches all over the place.
 There isn't even a total agreement on what constitutes the immune system.

 This is a list of all the parts that can be considered the immune system:

-• Cytokines which are small proteins that are produced in cells and modulate functions more locally than lets say hormones would.
-(For this reason some put these in another system).
+- Cytokines (small proteins that are produced in cells and modulate functions more locally than, let's say, hormones would.
+For this reason, some put these in another system).

 The structural parts of the immune system are the spleen, thymus and bone marrow.
 This is where the white blood cells are produced.
 The lymphatic system which arguably is a system all on its own holds and transports so many of these immune cells that some just incorporate it into the immune system totally even though it has other functions, like fluid balance, detoxification etc.